 Enable dice roll server with mqtt configuration in claude_desktop_config.json

-MCP Server is a specialized model designed to generate random numbers, providing developers and AI applications with a unified way to integrate dice roll functionality.
+diceroll MCP Server?The diceroll MCP Server is a specialized model designed to generate random numbers, providing developers and AI applications with a unified way to integrate dice roll functionality.
 This server operates within the broader Model Context Protocol (MCP) framework, enabling seamless integration across various AI tools such as Claude Desktop, Continue, and Cursor.

-MCP Server excels in its ability to generate random numbers within a specified range, supporting both integer and floating-point values.
+The diceroll MCP Server excels in its ability to generate random numbers within a specified range, supporting both integer and floating-point values.
 Its primary use case is to provide randomization capabilities for games, simulations, or any scenario where pseudo-randomness is required.

-MCP Server adheres strictly to the Model Context Protocol, ensuring compatibility and interoperability with other MCP-compliant clients.
+The diceroll MCP Server adheres strictly to the Model Context Protocol, ensuring compatibility and interoperability with other MCP-compliant clients.
 This server supports a wide range of MCP clients, including Claude Desktop and Continue, out-of-the-box.

-MCP Server utilizes a robust architecture built around the Model Context Protocol (MCP).
+The diceroll MCP Server utilizes a robust architecture built around the Model Context Protocol (MCP).
 Its protocol flow diagram showcases how it interacts with various components:

 graph TD